pink-junkjard/hyperfiddle/README.md

 App-values are graph-shaped and grow to be quite large.
 It is natural to want to store app-values in a database, and create tooling to build these up visually and interactively, which leads us to:

-# Hyperfiddle.net
+# Hyperfiddle

-[hyperfiddle.net](http://hyperfiddle.net/) is a WYSIWYG editor for building Hyperfiddle app-values ("hyperfiddles").
-Think of it as a programmable Datomic Console.
-It can be mounted onto your pre-existing Datomic databases without alterations.
-It heavily leans on d/with as a transaction staging area, including a notion of branching and discard.
+[hyperfiddle](http://hyperfiddle.net/) is a WYSIWYG editor for Hyperfiddle app-values ("hyperfiddles").

 ![](http://i.imgur.com/v3cmewv.png)